 Best Ever Baked Beans are meaty, perfectly sweet and 100% delicious!
 Try these and I can (almost) guarantee they'll be the last bean recipe you will ever make!Jump to Recipe

-Like I said, canned baked beans are fine.
-However, there is no can of beans that will even begin to compare to my Aunt Teresa’s!
+Plain 'ol canned baked beans are fine.
+But there is no can of beans that will even begin to compare to my Aunt Teresa’s....the recipe I'm sharing with you today!
 Her beans, you guys, ohhhhhh my word!!
 They’re meaty, they’re slightly sweet, slightly smoky (thanks to the bacon!) and they’re just downright delicious!

 How to make the Best Ever Baked Beans

-Baked beans go with so many meals.
-They're especially good with sandwiches and grilled meats – burgers, brats, pork chops, chicken, nearly anything!
+Baked beans go with almost any main dish.
+They're especially good with sandwiches and grilled meats - hot dogs, burgers, brats, pork chops, chicken, etc!

 Texture and flavor!
-One thing I love about these beans is the texture of the soft beans, the meaty ground beef and the crisp bacon pieces.
+One thing I love about this hearty side dish is the texture of the soft beans, the meaty ground beef and the crisp bacon pieces.
 And of course, the flavor is important!

 The bacon brings a lovely smokiness to the beans and the brown sugar gives it a richer flavor.
-Simple canned baked beans can be alright, but these blow any can of beans out of the water!!
+Simple canned beans are alright, but this baked beans with ground beef recipe will blow any can of beans out of the water!!

 I think the better way to put this question is "what's the best way to doctor up a can of baked beans?"
 I like to start by cooking a pound of ground beef and 8 slices of bacon.
 Once the meat is ready, I combine the beans, onion, sugars, ketchup, mustard, vinegar, beef and bacon in the vessel they'll be cooked in.

 You can cook them in either a baking dish, a slow cooker or a large saucepan.
 Cook until the beans are nice and hot, the sugars have dissolved and the onions are nice and soft.
 Yum!